Skip to Main Content

 How-To-Smoke-Brisket-Traeger-Pellet-Grills-B

-Brisket is the holy grail of BBQ, and getting it right is a huge notch in your pitmaster belt.
+Brisket is the holy grail of BBQ, and learning how to smoke a brisket like a pro is a huge notch in your pitmaster belt.
 While there are many ways to flavor a brisket, cooking it properly doesn’t leave quite as much room for experimentation or error.
 Brisket is a muscular, tough cut of meat, so low and slow is the way to go when learning how to cook a brisket.
 When prepared correctly on a Traeger, a smoked brisket is tender, juicy, and irresistible.

-Nearly all BBQ experts will trim their brisket before smoking.
-When you trim the brisket you'll:
+2.)
+Trim The Brisket: Nearly all BBQ experts will trim their brisket before smoking.
+When you trim the brisket you'll want to keep these steps in mind (keep scrolling for the nitty gritty on trimming):

 • Get rid of "hard fat" that isn't going to render during the smoking process when learning how to smoke a brisket